grahamawelch-zz/wordclock/README.md

 @reboot bash /home/pi/workspace/wordclock/reboot.sh
 ```

-You can always ssh back and run `screen -d -r clock` to see what the script is up to.
+You can always ssh back and run `sudo screen -r clock` to see what the script is up to.

 The script also redirects exceptions to `errors.txt` so you can investigate later.